P7CoreOrg/OpenIdConnect.MiddleMan.Flows/README.md

 ![PlantUML model](http://www.plantuml.com/plantuml/png/5SqngiCm383X_PtYzG2rnaAdW6cXT72kuCeY3jYIaMHo_JRJ3__oBUPPVVRsTzaPsomqjVrNzs5t0Cr7s7QlypED58MTs0DAX_KMHIdf1caGlqeKPa8FIR6IkMON3SycXq7FvgHG10tMTtnSpnt6QIx4vTSl)

-The OIDCPipeline.Core DiscoveryEndpoint calls googles [Discovery Document](https://accounts.google.com/.well-known/openid-configuration), replaces the authorization_endpoint with our own.
+The OIDCPipeline.Core DiscoveryEndpoint calls googles [Discovery Document](https://accounts.google.com/.well-known/openid-configuration), replaces the **authorization_endpoint** and **token_endpoint** with our own.
 We are telling clients that we are the authority and thanks to the fact that the response lets us point to other endpoints helps.

-We are repacing the following;
-**authorization_endpoint** and **token_endpoint**
 ```
 {
 	"issuer": "https://accounts.google.com",